Code-Institute-Submissions/anu1301-love-quizzing_MarResub/README.md

 ## 1. User Experience (UX)
 [Go up to the top](#table-of-contents)

-The aim was to design an online quiz game that would provide entertainment and knowledge at the same time.
+The aim was to design an online quiz game that would provide entertainment and knowledge to a target audience varying from mid/late 20s to the over 50s.

-The target audience the quiz is aimed at varies and is vast - any age from mid/late 20s to the over 50s.
+The aim of the website is to provide an application which the user can engage and interact with.

-The application provides four separate categories of questions - Food & Drink, History, Science and Sports, which have proven to be popular and gives the user a variety from which to choose.
+There are four separate categories of questions spanning a variety of interests - Food & Drink, History, Science and Sports.

 Each separate category provides 10 questions with multiple choice answers.
-The user is able to only select one answer from a choise of four per question.
+The user is able to only select one answer from a choice of four per question.

 Once all the questions from a category are completed the user is directed to the end page where the final score is displayed and a simple form is provided for feedback purposes.

-The application is simple to use and intuitive, and provides instruction on the home/landing page.
+The application is simple to navigate and provides instruction on the home/landing page.

-The application is responsive to various sized devices.
+The application is responsive to various sized devices, thereby providing entertainment on the go.

 <a name="colour-scheme"></a>

 ## 2. Colour Scheme
 [Go up to the top](#table-of-contents)

-The choice of background colour of cyan transitioning into a magenta, provides a contrasting backdrop for the dark indigo font colour.
+The choice of background colour of cyan transitioning into a magenta, provides a contrasting backdrop for the dark indigo font colour, and there is enough interest without being distracting.

-It provides enough interest without it being distracting to the user.
+The website was run through the WebAim Contrast

-The website was run through the WebAim Contrast Checker with the following result:
+##### Checker with the following result:
 ![colour contrast](./assets/images/webaim_contrast_checker.PNG)

 <a name="wireframes></a>